Resources

 Influenza or flu is a contagious respiratory disease caused by variants of Influenza viruses.
 For more than a century, there have been six major Influenza epidemics.
 But the 1918 to 1920 flu pandemic, popularly known as "the Great Influenza epidemic" or "the Spanish flu," was the most severe, caused by the H1N1 virus with genes from avian origin.
 The disease killed about fifty million people, mostly young adults, and infected another 500 million amid World War I. In 2009, a relatively mild flu outbreak killed approximately 3,00,000 people.

-Humans are host to several types of Influenza viruses, but pandemics occur only when a new strain is transmitted to humans by other animals, such as pigs, ducks, or chickens.
-Symptoms of the flu range from mild to severe and usually include:
+Humans are host to several types of Influenza viruses, but pandemics occur only when other animals, such as pigs, ducks, or chickens, transmit a new strain to humans.
+Symptoms of the flu range from mild to severe and usually include.

 Influenza Viruses